Workers’ Compensation in California

 - Injuries occurring under the influence of alcohol/drugs

 - Workers’ Compensation in California

 Beyond these injuries, those that were a result of job hazards or conditions beyond your employee’s control can fall on you as the business owner.
-Before securing insurance for your employees, explore the UrgentMED Network for your workers’ compensation examination needs.
+Before securing insurance for your employees, explore UrgentMED for your workers’ compensation examination needs.
 We accept many workers’ compensation insurance providers and offer tailored services to meet the needs of your employees.

 How to File a Workers’ Compensation Claim in California

 Eligibility to receive workers’ compensation benefits in California is a relatively straight-forward process.
 It begins by reporting the injury and is followed by time-sensitive paperwork that must be completed by the injured employee and the employer.
 Missing the deadline for the paperwork or failing to make a claim within 30 days of your injury could cause you to lose your workers’ compensation benefits, so be very mindful of the specific timeline of this process.